nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/user/itim/service.md

 - dependent_service _A List of services this service depends upon_

-## Service Template

-A service can be setup as a template `is_template=True` for which then can be used as the base template for further service creations.
-Both config and Ports are inherited from the template with any conflict taking the current services values.

 ## Deployed to

 A service can be deployed to a Cluster or a Device.
 When assosiated with an item, within it's details page the services deployed to it are available.

+## Config

+A service can be setup as a template `is_template=True` for which then can be used as the base template for further service creations.
+Both config and Ports are inherited from the template with any conflict taking the current services values.

+A service assigned to a cluster will have it's config rendered as part of the [cluster configuration](./cluster.md#configuration).